(Pre-built PaaSes, Kubernetes distributions / hosted platforms with value adds)

 Kafka, Spark, MySQL, Postgres, MongoDB, MySQL, Redis, Elasticsearch, TensorFlow …

-Comprehensive guidelines and validation for Operator interoperability and discoverability in multi-Operator platform stacks.
+Comprehensive guidelines for Operator interoperability and discoverability in multi-Operator platform stacks.

-Repeatable and shareable way of creating application platform-as-Code.
+Repeatable and shareable way of creating application platforms as-Code with Kubernetes YAMLs.

 "I like the idea of KubePlus reducing some of the complexity and bringing consistency where it is badly needed."